jpan928/bayesassurance_rpackage/README.md

 # Replication Materials

 For JSS reviewers, R scripts containing the necessary code to reproduce figures and examples in the manuscript can be found under `Replication_Material`.
+Please refer to the main script file, `replication_script.R`, and work through the examples in chronological order.
+The script includes all worked out examples and figures in the order in which they appear in the manuscript.
+It will also point you to the supplementary R Markdown files (`fig7_replication.Rmd`, `fig9_replication.Rmd`, and `fig10_replication.Rmd`) where appropriate.

 # Vignettes